RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ~~~
 {: .output}

-The `unzip` program is decompressing the `.zip` files and creating
+The `unzip` program is listing the content of the `.zip` files and if we ran `unzip` without the `-l` flag would decompress these file, creating a new
-a new directory (with subdirectories) for each of our samples, to
+directory (with subdirectories) for each of our samples, to
 store all of the different output that is produced by FastQC.
 There
 are a lot of files here.
 The one we're going to focus on is the
 `summary.txt` file.

 ### Understanding FastQC Output

-If you list the files in our directory now you will see:
+If you list the files in our directory now using `ls -F` you will see:

 ~~~
 SRR097977_fastqc/     SRR098026_fastqc.zip  SRR098028_fastqc/     SRR098281_fastqc.zip